Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Conclusion and Future Work

 \jb{It could be interesting here that (according to the SpecCFI paper), ARM BTI has different target markers for jumps and calls}\ch{what's the difference? would it change the high-level story above?} \jb{no, this comment is quite old. this would be a technical detail for an extension to indirect jumps, not something worth mentioning here}

-\ch{Unsure it fits above (risk of the reviewers asking why we didn't do it already, with proofs): Using testing to make our machine more realistic without going all the way to LLVM: RISC-V instead of MiniMC.}
+\ch{Unsure it fits above (risk of the reviewers asking why we didn't do it already, with proofs): Using testing to make our machine more realistic without going all the way to LLVM: RISC-V instead of MiniMC.
+There may be something interesting happening with register allocation~\cite{VanDerWallM25}.}

 \ch{Don't think we should mention it here; but relating to something like MiniRevizor (always mispredict) could also be interesting.
-It was on our board.}
+It was on pre-CSF our board, but afterwards we said it's not so interesting (orthogonal to everything).}

-\ch{Note to self: We should add a div instruction (not expression!) that's not constant time, so that we can correctly call it Ultimate SLH.
-See exercise in SpecCT chapter.}

-\ifanon\else { \paragraph{Acknowledgments} We are grateful to Santiago Arranz Olmos, Sören van der Wall, Yuval Yarom, and Zhiyuan Zhang for the insightful discussions.
-This work was in part supported by the DFG as part of the Excellence Strategy of the German Federal and State Governments -- EXC 2092 CASA -- 390781972. \ch{TODO: add more acknowledgements here, if needed} } \fi
+\ifanon\else { \paragraph{Acknowledgments} We are grateful to Santiago Arranz Olmos, Lucie Lahaye, Sören van der Wall, Yuval Yarom, and Zhiyuan Zhang for the insightful discussions.
+We also thank the CSF'26 reviewers and shepherd for their very helpful feedback.
+This work was in part supported by the Deutsche Forschungsgemeinschaft (DFG\iffull, German Research Foundation\fi) as part of the Excellence Strategy of the German Federal and State Governments -- EXC 2092 CASA -- 390781972.
+This work was also in part supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.RS-2024-00441762, Global Advanced Cybersecurity Human Resources Development) \ch{TODO: add more acknowledgements here, if needed} } \fi